waqarabbas123/React-Netflix-Clone/README.md

-using the react library i make a clone website of netflix
+In this repositroy i Make a clone website of netflix.
+Using the library of javascript that is react.